 The more personalized your landing pages are, the more appealing they become to a broader demographic.

-LinkedIn is definitely one networking platform with a plethora of opportunities.
+LinkedIn is definitely one networking platform with a plethora of opportunities for lead generation.

 Did you know that you can create a LinkedIn group and use it to build your list?

-Once a user subscribes to your group, you can send him a customized welcome email with a link to a confirmation page.
+Once a user subscribes to your group, you can send them a customized welcome email with a link to a confirmation page.

 And as previously mentioned, you can personalize that confirmation page to get more opt-ins.
 You can even lead it to a well-designed landing page to boost your conversions.